-Mert Kapsiz, Senior Consultant at INVERTO UK, reports on his everyday life and the details of his profession
+Mert Kapsiz, Project Manager at INVERTO UK, reports on his everyday life & the details of his profession

 It’s Monday morning and the start of a new project day.
 How do you start an average week?